-The Jo’s Cervical Cancer Trust Forum is moderated daily by a member of the Support Services Team.
+The Jo’s Cervical Cancer Trust Forum is moderated by members of the Support Services Team.
 If you are posting for the first time, your post will need to be moderated by a member of staff before being published.
 This is to prevent spam or illegitimate posts being published.

-The Forum is moderated and reviewed daily and we reserve the right to remove or edit posts, or implement necessary measures in order to ensure that our online community stays safe and supportive.
+The Forum is moderated and reviewed during working hours and we reserve the right to remove or edit posts, or implement necessary measures in order to ensure that our online community stays safe and supportive.
 Please follow the guidelines below prior to posting.

 If we do remove a post, the author of that post may be contacted by a member of the moderating team with a clear explanation as to the reasons behind the decision.
 We encourage healthy discussion and removing a post is only taken as a last resort.

 Moderating our Forum in this way allows us to continue to offer support to everyone.

 Our online Forum is accessible 24 hours a day, seven days a week so that support is available whenever you need it.
 The Forum is moderated daily during the working week between 9am – 5pm and we will aim to respond to any of your enquiries as quickly as we possibly can.
 We have a team of moderators (staff members and volunteers) who keep the Forum a safe place to go to for support and information.
 If you are a new member your first post will need to be approved by a moderator, so if you have posted outside the moderation hours there may be a delay until the next working day in it being approved.